 The Seabrook gas insulated substation project, consisting of 345 kV ITE GIS and bus, had developed a history of unreliability due to leaks and insulator failures within the bus.
 This was particularly a cause of concern within areas of the substation that were not protected by redundant sections of the installation, thereby having no backup in case of section bus failures.

 Avail bus, backed by its established record of reliability in long-term service, was selected to replace the ITE bus for these critical connections.
-They involved connections from the GIS to both main transformers and to auxiliary transformers.
+The retrofit gis install involved connections from the GIS to both main transformers and to auxiliary transformers.

 In addition to offering a reliable bus design, Avail High Voltage Bus Systems defined and managed a schedule to complete the installation within a one-week outage to comply with the NRC approved outage schedule, and under tight space and access conditions.